1979 Cannes Film Festival

-The 32nd Cannes Film Festival was held from 10 to 24 May 1979.
-The Palme d'Or went to Apocalypse Now by Francis Ford Coppola, which was screened as a work in progress, and Die Blechtrommel (The Tin Drum) by Volker Schlöndorff.
+The 32nd Cannes Film Festival took place from 10 to 24 May 1979.
+French writer Françoise Sagan served as jury president for the main competition.

+The Palme d'Or, the festival's top prize, was jointly awarded to Apocalypse Now by Francis Ford Coppola (screened as a work in progress), and The Tin Drum by Volker Schlöndorff.
-The festival opened with Hair, directed by Miloš Forman and closed with À nous deux, directed by Claude Lelouch.

-Françoise Sagan, the President of the Jury raised a controversy as she complained that Robert Favre Le Bret, director of the Festival, had stepped out of his role and had put pressure on the jury for the choice of Coppola's film, while she had defended The Tin Drum to the last minute of the competition.
-Finally the Palme d'Or was given to both films.
+Sagan, raised a controversy as she complained about Robert Favre Le Bret, director of the festival, pressure on the jury for the choice of Coppola's film, while she had chosen Schlöndorff's film.

+The festival opened with Hair by Miloš Forman, and closed with Us Two by Claude Lelouch.